PurpleKingdomGames/pkg-website/website/draft/deriving-elm.md

 > I want to build GUI applications out of pure, referentially transparent functions operating on immutable data and static types.
 Where data and presentation are strictly separate concerns, and events all flow in one direction.

-The hope is that this will allow the program the scale by simple function composition, with a lot of mechnical assistance from the compiler / typechecker.
-It should also make testing and our ability to reason about the program fairly straight-forward.
+The hope is that this will allow the program the scale by simple function composition, and allow the compiler / typechecker to provide a lot of mechnical assistance to aid correctness.
+It should also make testing, and our ability to reason about the program, fairly straight-forward.

-The Elm architecture ticks all of those boxes, but as with all things, there is a tradeoff.
+The Elm architecture ticks all of those boxes, but as with all things, there are tradeoffs.
 The drawbacks as I see them, are as follows:

 1. Explicitly managing the lifecycle of effects is more difficult. (e.g. Cancellations)
 2. In complex cases, rendering performance will be slower than other solutions.

-The rationale for those drawbacks being acceptable comes back to the question of what do you value?
-Do you value absolute control with maximum performance and accept increased general complexity; Or do you value developer productivity, and are happy to sacrifice some application performance to get it?
+The rationale for those drawbacks being acceptable comes back to the question of "what do you value?"
+Do you value absolute control with maximum performance, and accept increased general complexity; Or do you value developer productivity, and are happy to sacrifice some application performance to get it?

 I value developer productivity and programming enjoyment, specifically answering the points above:

 1. I believe that managing effect life cycles is less common on the frontend (apps / games) than the backend (services).
-So I'll happily take a simpler application lifecycle in the general case, and accept doing some extra work when I really need it.
+So I'll happily take a simpler application lifecycle in the general case, and accept doing a little extra work when I really need it.
 2. I highly value presentation being utterly divorced from application state, and I do not want to manage a node tree where I must add and remove child nodes and so on.
 All I want to do is have a function that takes the model / state and converts/maps it into something that can be rendered, and for that, I'm willing to accept some performance loss in scenarios not considered "normal" use.

 ## Arriving at the Elm architecture, based on need